MartinMiles/Sifon.Plugins.Example/README.md

 # Sifon.Plugins.Example
 These are example of C# and PowerShell plugins to be used with Sifon tool

+## Compile and build

+Once cloned and before opening solution in Viasual Studio, please open `nuget.config` and replace the value `GITHUB_TOKEN` with a token 968a050c84df7faca33ee9b379e802ab35898777

 ## Usage

 Simply put compiled DLLs and/or PowerShell scripts into `Plugins` folder within Sifon, and that's it!